mohitk09/mohitk09/README.md

-- 🔭 I'm currently working as a software engineer in PEAK AI
+- 🔭 I'm currently working as a software engineer in Vimeo
 - 🌱 I’m proficient in problem solving and have good command over data structures
 - 👯 I have experience working on ReactJS, NodeJs, and AWS.
 - :sunglasses: A certified AWS developer Associate